pgorman/dangerjaunt/minirules.md

 <1     | Goat, sheep, cobra, frog
 1      | Human, dog
 2      | Mule, wolf, python
-3      | Cougar, draft horse, crocodile
+3      | Cougar, draft horse, crocodile, gorilla
 4--5   | Tiger, bear, bison
-5--6   | Rhinoceros, hippo
+5--6   | Rhinoceros, hippopotamus
-7--8   | Orca, elephant
+7--10  | Orca, elephant
-10--12 | Mastodon
+15     | Mammoth
 20     | Tyrannosaurus rex
 36     | Sperm whale

 Use size as a starting point for animal hit dice.
 Give a giant snail the size of a mule two hit dice.
-Give one the size of an elephant six hit dice.
+Give one the size of an elephant eight hit dice.

 ### Baalroch Demon ###

-AC: 17 HD: 9 (CR 10) Move: 6'' (15'' flying) XP: 1400 Attacks: sword d12, flames 3d6
+AC: 17 HD: 9 (CR 10 12) Move: 6'' (15'' flying) Attacks: sword d12, flames 3d6

 Wreathed in flame, these bull-like, bat-winged demons wield a sword and whip (used to pull enemies into their flames for 3d6 damage).
 They resist magic 75%, and casters below 6th level affect them not at all.

 ### Basilisk###

-AC: 15 HD: 6 (CR 8) Move: 6'' XP: 800 Attacks: bite d10
+AC: 15 HD: 6 (CR 8 10) Move: 6'' Attacks: bite d10

 The gaze of these eight-legged reptiles turns living things to stone.

 ### Black Pudding ###

-AC: 13 HD: 10 (CR 11) Move: 6'' XP: 1700 Attacks: acid
+AC: 13 HD: 10 (CR 11) Move: 6'' Attacks: acid

 This amoeba-like scavenger flows over ceilings as easily as floors, and squeezes though openings as small as 1".
-Its excretions dissolve wood and metal.
+A black pudding's excretions dissolve wood and metal.
 It's immune to cold, and split/multiplied by lightening.

 ### Bugbear ###

-AC: 14 HD: 3+1 (CR 3) Move: 9'' XP: 120 Attacks: weapon d8
+AC: 14 HD: 3+1 (CR 3) Move: 9'' Attacks: weapon d8

 Awkward-looking yet stealthy, bands of these hairy goblinoids surprise opponents half the time.

 ### Carcass Scavenger ###

-AC: 12 HD: 3+1 (CR 5) Move: 12'' XP: 240 Attacks: eight paralyzing tentacles
+AC: 12 HD: 3+1 (CR 5 10) Move: 12'' Attacks: eight paralyzing tentacles

-The carcass scavanger has a nine foot long segmented body with many legs.
+The carcass scavenger has a nine-foot-long segmented body with many legs.
-A ring of eight stinging tentacles surround its maw cause paralysis lasting 2d4 rounds (save allowed).
+A ring of eight stinging tentacles encircling its maw cause paralysis lasting 2d4 rounds (save allowed).
 Once alone with a paralyzed victim, the carcass scavenger swallows its prey whole.

 ### Cockatrice ###

-AC: 13 HD: 5 (CR 7) Move: 6'' (18'' flying) XP: 600 Attacks: bite d6 & stone
+AC: 13 HD: 5 (CR 7 9) Move: 6'' (18'' flying) Attacks: bite d6 & stone

 Those bitten by a cockatrice turn to stone, unless they make a saving throw.